New Student Orientation

 Be Advised: We reserve the right to turn away any student who arrives more than 15 minutes late to orientation.
-If you arrive late, you will need to sign up for a future orientation.
+If you arrive late, you will need to sign up for an upcoming orientation.
 All of the information is very important to your success as a student.
 You must complete your entire orientation session.
 You will be held accountable for your successful attendance.

 No, orientation is free.